-Quality indicators/criteria 1 - 5 6.1 The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
-6.2 The teaching e-learning material takes advantage of the capabilities offered by the virtual and audio-visual environment (simulations/ virtual environments, problem solving scenarios, interactive learning and formative assessment games).
-6.3 The expected learning outcomes and distance learning processes aim to develop higher cognitive and research skills, as well as specialised knowledge, according to the European Qualifications Framework (EQF).
-6.4 The distance-learning programme of study supports the development of students' research and cognitive skills.
-6.5 The in stitution safeguards and assesses the interaction: 6.5.1 Among students 4 6.5.2 Between students and teaching staff 5 6.5.3 Between students and study guides/material of study 5 6.6 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning education.
-6.7 Research background and experience of the teaching staff is adequate.
-6.8 ng, guidance and support are provided to the teaching staff through priate procedures.
-5 6.9 Studer nt performance monitoring mechanisms are satisfactory.
-4 6.10 • ate mentoring by the teaching staff is provided to students through shed procedures.
-5
+Quality indicators/criteria 1 - 5 6.
+Additional for distance learning programmes 6.1 The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
+Choose mark 6.2 The teaching e-learning material takes advantage of the capabilities offered by the virtual and audio-visual environment (simulations/ virtual environments, problem solving scenarios, interactive learning and formative assessment games).
+Choose mark 6.3 The expected learning outcomes and distance learning processes aim to develop higher cognitive and research skills, as well as specialised knowledge, according to the European Qualifications Framework (EQF).
+Choose mark 6.4 The distance-learning programme of study supports the development of students' research and cognitive skills.
+Choose mark 6.5 The institution safeguards and assesses the interaction: 6.5.1 Among students Choose mark 6.5.2 Between students and teaching staff Choose mark Choose mark Choose mark 6.6 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning education.
+Choose mark 6.7 Research background and experience of the teaching staff is adequate.
+Choose mark 6.8 Training, guidance and support are provided to the teaching staff through appropriate procedures.
+Choose mark